Integration

 Where Authority Sits

 Authority does not replace your agent runtime, API gateway, or orchestration layer.
-It inserts a governance decision into the path that already exists between intent and execution.
-Evidence is committed synchronously as part of the decision, before execution.
+It inserts a governance decision into the path between intent and consequence, and commits evidence before execution continues.

 Pipeline Layers

-Authority deployment has three dimensions: pipeline layer — when governance can intervene; integration pattern — how Authority is inserted; enforcement plane — what consequence surface is governed.
+Deployment has four dimensions: pipeline layer — when governance can intervene; integration pattern — how Authority is inserted; enforcement plane — what consequence surface is governed; and consequence topology — what the proposed action would cause if allowed.

 Action Formation